a11yphant/a11yphant/README.md

 ## Meet the Team

-<span aria-label="Allyphant">a11yphant</span> started as a master’s project created by six students at the <a href="https://www.fh-salzburg.ac.at/en/" target="_blank" rel="noopener noreferrer nofollow">
+a11yphant started as a master’s project created by six students at the <a href="https://www.fh-salzburg.ac.at/en/" target="_blank" rel="noopener noreferrer nofollow">
 Salzburg University of Applied Sciences</a> in Austria.
 The interdisciplinary team consisted of four web engineering and two communication design students.

 Nowadays, the a11yphant core-team continues developing a11yphant as Open Source project.
 Their goal is to make the web a more accessible and inclusive place.